Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [I.10.1] Šli přes Karlův most za naprostého mlčení.
 V Karlově ulici promluvil opět malý tlustý na Švejka: „Nevíš, proč tě vedem k polnímu kurátovi?“ „Ke zpovědi,“ řekl ledabyle Švejk, „zítra mě budou věšet.
 To se vždycky tak dělá a říká se tomu duchovní outěcha."

-Later in the chapter the name appears again in during Švejk's final visit to U kalicha.
-Here met meets a locksmith from Smíchov who thinks the soldier is a deserter, tells him that his son has run away from the army, and now stays with his grandmother at Jasenná by Josefov.
+Later in the chapter, the name appears again during Švejk's final visit to U kalicha.
+Here he meets a locksmith from Smíchov who thinks the soldier is a deserter, and tells him that his son has run away from the army and now stays with his grandmother at Jasenná near Josefov.

 Background